abdullahmoh21/Glitchy-Compiler/README.md

 glitchy example/filepath --log [level]
 ```

-_Log levels can be set from 1 to 3._
+_Log levels can be optionally set from 1 to 3._

 ## Usage